dezindzer/Workflow321/readme.md

 ### Remark ❗

-> Part of the descriptions and variables are written in Serbian.
+> * Part of the descriptions and variables are written in Serbian.
 Use Google Translate or message me if you get stuck.
-> Some values are hardcoded for personal use.
+> * Some values are hardcoded for personal use.
 Feel free to edit the code as you please.

+### To do 💡
+* model validation